AgnosPCB/documentation/docs/User_guide.md

 All the inspection results will be stored in the PCB_OUT folder you will find in the external USB drive.
 The REFERENCE images will be moved to the folder called “REFERENCE”.
 You can find all of them there , in the case you need any of the REFERENCE images previously used.

+???+ note "Note"

-<Note> Note: the “R” key from the keyboard will work as a camera trigger button too.
+    The “R” key from the keyboard will work as a camera trigger button too.
 “R” will set a REFERENCE image.
-“S” will take a photo of an image to be inspected.</Note>
+“S” will take a photo of an image to be inspected.

+???+ note "Note"

-<Note> Note: If you activate the AUTO-ANALYSIS option, all the photos taken pressing “R” or the INSPECTION BUTTON for one second, will be automatically processed.</Note>
+    If you activate the AUTO-ANALYSIS option, all the photos taken pressing “R” or the INSPECTION BUTTON for one second, will be automatically processed.

+???+ warning "Important"

-<Important>IMPORTANT: By default, we send the camera already configured, but from time to time, re-check the camera is operating with the Aperture MODE enabled </Important>
+    By default, we send the camera already configured, but from time to time, re-check the camera is operating with the Aperture MODE enabled.

 ![alt text](assets/CAMER_INSPECTION.PNG)